dminear/easy-touch-raspberry-pi/README.md

 but that will be cleaned up later.
 Still need to handle the POST message and send that via redis pub/sub to serial thread.

+Because the http thread does a serve_forever(), it seems the best way to stop the thing is to CTRL-z to background the process and then kill it with a "kill %<jobnumber>", which is usually "kill %1".
+It would be nice to find a way for the HTTPServer to stop.